 Dr. Smriti Bardhan

 In 2018, Dr. Smriti Bardhan College Scholarship Fund was created to help the next generation with arthritis achieve their goals.
 Dr. Bardhan lived with boundless energy and a zest for life.
 She did not let her rheumatoid arthritis curb her independence, drive and positive energy.
 Those that knew her best were inspired by her perseverance through the debilitating state of her arthritis.
-She was dedicated to her community and as a scientist to cracking the genetic code to revolutionize treatments for future generations.
+She was dedicated to her community and as a scientist she committed to cracking the genetic code to revolutionize treatments for future generations.
 Dr. Bardhan, like millions of others living with arthritis strived each day to live her best life.